California Clinical Psychologist Salary Outlook

 Additionally, several California cities are among those where clinical psychologist jobs are most plentiful.

-U.S. cities/metro areas by clinical psychologist employment per 1,000 jobs, top 12
+U.S. cities by clinical psychologist employment per 1,000 jobs, top 12

 Who’s Hiring for Clinical Psychologists in California?